hirusaam/Distributed-Task-Execution-Systems/README.md

-# TaskMaster: Task Scheduler in Go
+# Distributed Task Execution System
-**TaskMaster Hero**

-TaskMaster is a robust and efficient task scheduler made for educational purposes and written in **Go**.
+It is a robust and efficient task scheduler made for educational purposes and written in **Go**.
 It is designed to handle a high volume of tasks and distribute them across multiple workers for execution.

 ---